LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 Merengue: Quick Quick Quick Quick Quick Quick Quick Quick

 This dance is very basic both rhythmically and in terms of the steps.
 It is often the favorite of beginning dancers for that reason.
 The music has a steady, repetitive quality.
 Dancing Merengue is like walking to music, stepping on every beat.
 Then you can do any moves such as turns, that the leader leads.
-This dance is also the National Dance of the Dominican Republic.
+This dance is also the National Dance of the Dominican Republic, and is popular in Haiti as well, which shares an island with the DR.

 Salsa: Quick Quick Slow Quick Quick Slow Quick Quick Slow